opiter09/ReNovelPy/README.md

 NOTE: This tool is is only designed for Windows (unless you want to try running the Python yourself).
 For Mac and Linux, I can only point you to WINE: https://www.winehq.org

-In terms of the visuals, obviously most things are not saved, you will get a list of characters with one sprite each at the beginning, and then backgrounds, CGs, effects, etc. intermittently.
+In terms of the visuals, obviously most things are not saved: you will get a list of characters with one sprite each at the beginning, and then backgrounds, CGs, effects, etc. intermittently.
 However, for some games even this can creates files of very large sizes, so there is an option to only include the character sprites, or no visuals at all.
 If so, it will give you the file name as a "description."